-Dwyer remained active and featured as a key participant in the IRA raid on Keegan’s Gunshop, at the corner of Chancery Street-Inn’s Quay on 28 March 1921 (BMH.WS1153).
+Dwyer says in his Pension Application he joined the Squad after release from jail.
+He featured as a key participant in the IRA raid on Keegan’s Gunshop, at the corner of Chancery Street-Inn’s Quay on 28 March 1921 (BMH.WS1153).
 The opportunity came about owing to his occupation and his well-known curiosity.
 His Company Lieutenant Sean O’Neill accompanied Spivis when he went to pay his union dues on Easter Sunday (as you did back then!).
 The trade union office was above the gunshop and, climbing the stairs, they found piles of parcels which Spivis poked into and discovered were stuffed with shotgun cartridges.
 This they reported to their Battalion HQ and H Coy was detailed to commandeer the ammunition, 20,000 rounds in all.
 Next day, no less than fifty men were mobilised to take the materiel away and provide protection on its journey all the way to a dump beyond Phibsborough.
 This was on Easter Monday afternoon, the 5th anniversary of the Rising – a nice touch!

-Adding excitement was the location of the shop, not far from the Bridewell police station where a large number of Auxies were based and in sight of the Four Courts guarded by a military sentry at the gate.
-It was of course also broad daylight.
+Adding excitement was the location of the shop, not far from the Bridewell police station, base for DMP and a unit of Auxies.
+Within sight of the military guard at the gate of the Four Courts – during broad daylight.
 One IRA man engaged the sentry in long-winded chatter while Spivis was among the handful who took out the parcels and loaded them onto a van.
 Despite a close shave when six British Military Police passed by, the ammo was conveyed safely to the dump and all the IRA got away too (O’Neill also mentions an amusing incident on the way home involving himself, two comrades and, bizarrely, an Auxy wearing white rubber shoes!).

-Spivis Dwyer became a member of the Squad and was on protective duty with them in the Custom House on 25 May 1921.
-He was among the 80-plus IRA men arrested, taken to Arbour Hill Detention Barracks and then interned in Kilmainham Gaol before the general release on 6 December.
-According to Peadar O’Farrell of D Coy, Spivis shared a cell with Tom Kehoe.
+Sean was on duty with the Squad in the Custom House on 25 May 1921.
+He was among the 80-plus IRA men arrested, taken to Arbour Hill Detention Barracks and then interned in Kilmainham Gaol before the general release in December.
+According to Peadar O’Farrell of D Coy, Spivis shared Cell 34, Section 1 with Tom Kehoe.
 That turned out to be an ill omen, as both cellmates were to die within the space of a short few years.

 Another sad, untimely end for a Custom House Fire Brigade man.
 But we can end this story on a less depressing note.

 One of the first items connected to Sean Dwyer this writer came across was his photo taken in Kilmainham.
-He signed the page in Cyril Daly’s autograph book “John Dwyer alias Joe Sp??s”.
-The last word looked like Spivis or Spiers but there was no sign of such names in any records.
-And the name John Dwyer meant it was not going to be easy to pick out the right man.
-That was where our friend and colleague John Dorins came in and simply Googled “Joe Spivis”.
+He signed the page in Cyril Daly’s autograph book “John Dwyer alias Spivis or Spiers”.
+But there were too many John Dwyers and no sign of the other names in any records.
+That was where our friend John Dorins came in and simply Googled “Joe Spivis”.
 The result was surprising…..